pyrddlgym-project/pyRDDLGym-jax/README.md

 Additionally, if you wish to run the examples, you need ``rddlrepository>=2``.
 To run the automated tuning optimization, you will also need ``bayesian-optimization>=2.0.0``.

-You can install pyRDDLGym-jax with all requirements using pip:
+You can install JaxPlan with all requirements using pip:

 ```shell
 pip install pyRDDLGym-jax[extra]